Fibrin degradation products

 - Liver disease

-- Problem during pregnancy such as preeclampsia, placenta abruptio, miscarriage
+- Problem during pregnancy such as preeclampsia, placenta abruption, miscarriage

 - Recent blood transfusion